Registration for fall is now available.

 The primary role of the parent or adult participant in a tiny tot class is to be responsible for the safety of the child.
 Safety rules will be reviewed on the first day of class, and should be carefully followed throughout the year by all child and adult participants to ensure a fun and safe learning environment.
 Parents should stay within reach of their child and should participate and interact with their child throughout the class.
 Be ready to introduce new and different movement opportunities, and learn.
 Be ready to introduce new and different movement opportunities, and learn and use safe spotting techniques.
 Dress comfortably in athletic attire.
 Pull back long hair, and remove jewelry.

 Parents should understand that children have a natural curiosity and will gravitate toward movement exploration but need parent direction.
-Class begins with 15 minutes of free-time during which children are encouraged to explore the equipment and revisit favorite activities.
+Tiny tots class begins with 15 minutes of free-time during which children are encouraged to explore the equipment and revisit favorite activities.
 Let your child take the lead and show you what they most enjoy.
 Following free-time, the entire group is called together for a 15 minute circle time and warm-up.
 At this time, the instructor will lead the group in song and fine and gross motor activities.
 Encourage the child to remain within the group for circle time.
 If the child wanders, the parent should redirect the child back to the group.
 Sometimes children have difficulty remaining at circle and keeping attention focused.
 At times it may be appropriate to remove the child from the group for a "time-out" in the lobby until he/she is ready to rejoin and participate in the group activity.
 Our classes follow a predictable routine and we find that most children are able to adapt to the structured setting within a few weeks, so please don't be discouraged if circle time is difficult for your child the first few weeks of classes.
 The remaining 15 minutes of class are spent engaging the children in a gymnastics obstacle course.
 Your instructor will demonstrate the obstacle course and proper spotting techniques.
 She will then position herself at a focus station where she will assist each child.
 Your role is to lead your child through the obstacle course and assist them where needed.
 Please understand that children will not perform the skills and movements exactly as the instructor demonstrated.
 Remember, there is a wide range of ages in the class, and every child develops at their own pace.
 The goal of the class is not to accelerate development.
 Have fun and take pride in watching your child learn and explore new things!

 What is the difference between a recreational gymnastics class and a tumbling class?